ANIMAL HOSPITAL HUB

 APPEARANCEDISTORTED VOICE

-Response: Reject at the window — letting appearance anomalies in typically ends in a death ritual, a monster emerging, or a Shapeshifter attack.
+Response: Reject at the window — letting appearance anomalies in typically ends in a death ritual, a monster emerging, or a Mimic attack.

 Three Eyes